Supski Indiegogo Campaign Video

 The Quad Rail Track Makes It Possible

-The patented Quad Rail Track was developed to replace the ball bearing design which could not stand up to the salt water environment.
+The patented Quad Rail Track was developed to replace the ball bearing design which could not stand up to a salt water environment.
 The unique design allows for sand to gather in the channel and not effect the operation.
-The track can be washed out easily by flipping the board over and moving the slide box backwards and forwards the length of the track.
+To clear any impediment, dip the tracks in the water and move the slide box backwards and forwards the length of the track.

 The Supski Inflatable Board Components

-The inflatable Supski board comes with a three-piece paddle, pump, repair kit and leash.
+The Supski inflatable board comes with a regular paddle, pump, repair kit, leash and carrying case.

 The Paddle System Components

-The sliding paddle and track system consists of four connectable tracks, two track connectors, four end blocks, two pole paddle assemblies and a carrying case.
-The tracks connect to form either five or six foot long tracks depending upon the model.
+The Supski Paddle System comes with four connectable tracks, two track connectors, four end blocks, two adjustable pole paddle assemblies and a carrying case.

 Choosing The Proper Length Board

-The 10 1/2 foot board is recommended for women or anyone around 5'5" or shorter.
-A maximum stroke of five feet is anticipated to be the longest for someone of this size.
+The 10 1/2 foot board is recommended for anyone around 5'5" or shorter.
+A maximum stroke of 64" has been calculated for a person in this height range.

-The 11 1/2 foot board is recommended for men or anyone around 5'6" or taller.
-A maximum stroke of six feet is anticipated to be the longest for someone of this size.
+The 11 1/2 foot board is recommended for anyone around 5'6" to 6'2".
+A maximum stroke of 72" has been calculated for a person in this height range.

-The 12 1/2 foot board is recommended for men or anyone around 6'2" or taller.
-A maximum stroke of 80" is anticipated to be the longest for someone of this size.
+The 12 1/2 foot board is recommended for anyone around 6'3" or taller.
+A maximum stroke of 80" has been calculated for a person in this height range.

-The track can also be mounted to hang off the end of a board in case the board happens to be too short for whoever is delivering the stroke.
+The track can also be mounted to hang off the end of a board to avoid nose diving.

-By too short means the user is standing too far forward and the board nose dives.
+Nose diving meaning the user is standing too far forward and the board dives under the water.
 So by hanging the tracks off the rear end of the board, the user can be in the proper position.
+Purchasing the right length board avoids this problem although it is useful when people of varying heights are using the same board.

 Optional Sliding seat